siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 ##Requirements & Use Cases

-* UC_1: Two USB serial ports - The USB has two virtual serial ports configured.
+* UC_1: Two USB serial ports - The USB has two virtual serial ports configured, control and data.

 * UC_2: One USB Serial Port, One mass storage device - One virtual serial port is configured for the control channel.
 Data is made available from a mass storage device.
 Sub-cases include data channel being from (a) USB mass storage device, (b) SD card or similar off-board, serial accessed storage, (c) on-chip FLASH or EEPROM.
 Each case may assume read/write or read only mass storage.

-* UC_3: One USB serial port - Both USB serial ports are "piggybacked" on the same channel.
-Used to support v8 and earlier boards and cases where 2 endpoints are not available for some reason.
+* UC_3: One USB serial port - Both control and data are "piggybacked" on the same USB port.
+This mode is used to support v8 and earlier boards and cases where 2 endpoints are not available for some reason.

 ##Functional Specifications
-Let's suppose it works like this:

 **Communications**<br>
 The following are expected on the data channel and the control channel.